Curly Hair-Styles Are Back

 This depends on the length of the hair and how quickly your hair grows.
-It will definitely have more longevity on longer hair, once the roots grow out the curl will grow with it becoming more wavy at the ends of the hair.
+It will definitely have more longevity on longer hair, once the roots grow out the curl will grow with it becoming wavier at the ends of the hair.
 Shorter hair can expect the perm to last approx. 4 months.
-As always begin by going to your hairdresser for a consultation, take pictures along to explain what kind of look you would like to achieve.
-Be honest with the hairdresser about your lifestyle, if you are very low maintenance and don’t have the time or inclination to devote to daily hair styling tell them, they can then suggest perms that will suit your hair and your life.
+As always begin by going to your hairdresser for a consultation, and take pictures along to explain what kind of look you would like to achieve.
+Be honest with the hairdresser about your lifestyle, if you are very low maintenance and don’t have the time or inclination to devote to daily hair styling tell them, and they can then suggest perms that will suit your hair and your life.

-It is always a good idea to use a heat protector when styling hair, in addition to this adding a more deep conditioning treatment to your regime will pay dividends in helping to keep the hair in tip top condition.
+It is always a good idea to use a heat protector when styling hair, in addition to this adding a more deep conditioning treatment to your regime will pay dividends in helping to keep the hair in tip-top condition.
 Use a diffusing attachment with your hairdryer for a gentler blow-dry that keeps curls curly, without the dreaded frizz.

 The Man Perm

 Hear us out on this.
 Japanese and Korean guys have been using perms for years to add texture and manageability to their straight thick hair.
 The curly hair trend has also been gracing the catwalk for a couple of years now and is now filtering onto the streets of London.
-Think more Jon Snow from Game of Thrones rather than Justin Timberlake from the NSYNC era
+Think more of Jon Snow from Game of Thrones rather than Justin Timberlake from the NSYNC era

-In conclusion the perm looks like it is here to stay.
+In conclusion, the perm looks like it is here to stay.
 It is a great way to give the hair a sexy, carefree look.
 If you long for some va va voom in your hair it may just be the answer to your prayers.
 So, now your interest has been sparked.
 Shall we book you in?